Joe Root: England captain absent from training as illness hits tourists again

 The issue had eased by the time the second Test began in Cape Town, although neither Woakes or Leach was selected.

-But it was injury which affected England before and during that match, which Root's men won to level the series, with Rory Burns suffering ankle ligament damage while playing football and James Anderson breaking a rib.
+But it was injury which affected England before and during that match, which Root's men won to level the series, with Rory Burns suffering ankle ligament damage ahead of game while playing football and James Anderson breaking a rib on day five at Newlands.

 Both players will miss the remainder of the series in South Africa and Burns will also miss the tour of Sri Lanka in March after having surgery on his ankle.